 Copies of the above documents are provided to all 'staff' during induction.
-On appointment and as part of United Learning Annual Declaration, all staff will receive and sign the up to date versions of the Staff Student Relationship Letter and Acceptable Use Declaration.
-The staff code of conduct /behaviour policy can be found in the school office, a copy of which is available on the School intranet.
+On appointment and as part of United Learning Annual Declaration, all staff will receive and sign the up-to-date versions of the Staff Student Relationship Letter and Acceptable Use Declaration.

-Temporary staff and volunteers are provided with a temporary staff briefing sheet and are expected to read this when they sign in at the office.
+Temporary staff and volunteers are provided with a temporary staff briefing sheet and KCSIE part 1 and are expected to read this when they sign in at the office.